On the Secret Protection Problem in Discrete-Event Systems: Solving Parikh-SPP via ILP

-For the random SPP instances, the results show that our approach scales to automata with hundreds of thousands of states.
-Table~\ref{tab:generated} summarizes the runtime performance over 100 runs for each size and alphabet combination (median and 95th percentile in seconds).
-Even for the largest cases we tried (100,000 states and 10 events), the median time was about 19 minutes, and the slowest 5\% of the instances were solved within about 44 minutes.
-At more moderate sizes (e.g. 10,000 states), the median runtime remained around only 30 seconds.
-As expected, the runtime grows with the number of states and the alphabet size.
-For a fixed number of states, instances with a larger alphabet are generally harder, since more events (decision variables) and transitions increase the ILP size and the number of constraints generated.
-For example, for $q=10,000$ the median runtime rises from $2.56$s ($k=3$) to $30.28$s ($k=10$), and for $q=100,000$ from $179.32$s ($k=3$) to $1133.86$s ($k=10$).
-The few instances (in the slowest 5\%) typically had the highest transition density, which leads to more complex shortest-path computations and more constraint-generation iterations.
+For a fixed number of states, instances with a larger alphabet are generally harder, since more events and transitions increase the ILP size and the number of constraints generated.
+For example, for $q=\text{10,000}$ the median runtime rises from $2.56$s ($k=3$) to $30.28$s ($k=10$), and for $q=\text{100,000}$ from $179.32$s ($k=3$) to $1133.86$s ($k=10$).
+The few instances in the slowest 5\% typically had the highest transition density, which leads to more complex shortest-path computations and more constraint-generation iterations.

 One observation is the impact of multiple initial states on performance.
 For the randomly generated automata, the number of initial states grows with the model size (about 0.1\% of states were initial in those models).
 We ran a separate experiment generating similar random instances but restricting each automaton to a single initial state.
-The performance on single-initial instances was noticeably better, especially for large systems.
-Table~\ref{tab:generated_oneinit} lists the median and 95th-percentile run times for the one-initial-state benchmarks.
-We see that at 100,000 states and $k=10$, the median runtime drops to about 175s (with 95th percentile $\sim$464s) under the single-initial restriction, compared to 1134s (95th $\sim$2620s) in the general case.
-This trend is illustrated in Fig.~\ref{plot_compare_median}, which compares the median running times for multi-initial (left) vs. single-initial (right) random instances.
-Intuitively, multiple initial states require the clearance constraints to be satisfied from each of those starting points, which yields a larger ILP and more cut constraints in the process of solving.
+The performance on these instances was noticeably better, especially for large systems.
+Table~\ref{tab:generated_oneinit} lists the median runtimes.
+We see that at 100,000 states and $k=10$, the median runtime drops to about 175s under the single-initial-state restriction, compared to 1134s in the general case.
+This trend is illustrated in Figure~\ref{plot_compare_median}, which compares the median running times for multi-initial vs. single-initial random instances.
+Intuitively, multiple initial states require the clearance constraints to be satisfied from each of those starting points, which yields a larger ILP and more constraints in the process of solving.

 In summary, our ILP-based approach scales to $10^5$ states and handles dense transitions.
 The runtime grows predictably with the number of states and alphabet size.
-Despite the underlying hardness of SPP, these results indicate that the ILP formulation with the on-demand cut generation provides an exact method for solving relatively large instances.
+Despite the underlying hardness of Parikh-SPP, these results indicate that Algorithm~\ref{algo1} provides an exact method for solving relatively large instances.